practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 <br/>

-As of 2026-02-07, I haven't taken extra efforts to compile into statically linked executables where potentially possible.
-So, above table is a "default compilation" table.
+As of 2026-02-07, I haven't taken extra efforts to compile to statically linked executables where potentially possible.
+So, above table is a "default building" table, which usually means building for dynamic linking.

-As of 2026-06-29, I noticed the static linking possibility at [Crystal](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Crystal#crystal).
+As of 2026-06-29, I noticed the static linking is possible at [Static linking in Crystal](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Crystal#static-linking-in-crystal).

 <br/>

-See from here at [Execution speed in the land of Dylan](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#execution-speed-in-the-land-of-dylan): it looks like that a Linux executable which has lots of dependencies on shared objects ("dynamic linking") is also not the fastest program to execute.
+See from here at [Execution speed in the land of Dylan](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Dylan#execution-speed-in-the-land-of-dylan): it looks like that a Linux executable with a lot of dependencies on shared objects ("dynamic linking") is also not the fastest program to execute.

 <br/>